devongarde/ssc/README.txt

 for a usage summary.

 ssc -f config_file
-analyse site using prepared configuration
+analyse site using preprepared configuration

 ssc directory
 analyse website based in directory